-At this point in your career studies we only want you to know that pet groomers do write business plans.
+At this point in your career studies, we only want you to know that pet groomers write business plans.
 Their numbers are growing, but you may not readily meet one.
 Times are changing.
-It only makes sense write one when you consider how much you are investing in your dream.
+It only makes sense to write one when you consider how much you are investing in your dream.
 There is an excellent reason why banks and investors require business plans before making loans or investing.
-It test s your business acumen because every successful businessperson in any trade knows the solid value of writing a business plan and using it as map to build their business.
+It tests your business acumen because every successful businessperson in any trade knows the solid value of writing a business plan and using it as a map to building their business.

-Unfortunately most self-employed groomers have focused the vast majority of their training in the art of grooming.
-They forgot or overlooked equivalent training in grooming business management and that is where you cut the head off of “groomer burnout” and instead prosper and stay in love with your grooming business and working lifestyle.
-You can only gain from writing a grooming business plan, and separate yourself from the pack of other business owners.
+Unfortunately, most self-employed groomers have focused the vast majority of their training on the art of grooming.
+They forgot or overlooked equivalent training in grooming business management.
+That is where you cut the head off of “groomer burnout” and instead prosper and stay in love with your grooming business and working lifestyle.
+You can only gain from writing a grooming business plan and separating yourself from the pack of other business owners.

 Pet Grooming Franchises

 This page has presented just a slight amount of information about self-employed options.
 One of the benefits of a franchise is having a helping hand just a call away.
-There are articles at this web site on franchises under the BUSINESS category.
+There are articles on this website on franchises under the BUSINESS category.

 Typical Startup Costs for Grooming Businesses